syncfusion-content/angular-docs/angular/ReportDesigner/Getting-Started.md

 {% endhighlight %}

-In the above code, `ej.web.all.min.js` script reference has been added for demonstration purpose.
+N> In the above code, `ej.web.all.min.js` script reference has been added for demonstration purpose.
 It is not recommended to use it during deployment, as it contains all the widgets, which results in deploying large script file.
 Instead, you can use [CSG](http://csg.syncfusion.com/# "") utility to generate a custom script file with the required widgets for deployment purpose.

 ## Initialize and configure the control

-1. Add the below code snippet in body tag of **ReportDesigner.component.html** page.
+1.Add the below code snippet in body tag of **ReportDesigner.component.html** page.

     {% highlight html %}